-Caregiver burnout is a common problem among those tasked with caring for an aging parent or loved one.
-In most cases, adult children and caregivers must balance the demands of their own lives, careers, and families against the needs of the person they are caring for, which can ultimately lead to stress, anxiety, depression, physical exhaustion, social isolation, guilt, resentment, and even physical health problems from poor diet, lack of exercise and self-neglect.
+They say you cannot pour from an empty cup.
+Caregiver burnout is common among those tasked with caring for another person who may have a disability or other health concerns related to aging.
+Caregivers often sacrifice their self-care; juggling between the demands of their own lives, careers, and families, and the needs of the person they are caring for.
+It is easy for caregivers to experience caregiver burnout – a combination of stress, anxiety, depression, physical exhaustion, social isolation, guilt, resentment, and even physical health issues.

-Taking time to meet your own needs while caring for a loved one may seem selfish or self-indulgent, but it is necessary for the ongoing health and well-being of everyone involved.
+Taking time to meet your own needs while caring for a loved one is absolutely necessary for the ongoing health and wellbeing of everyone involved.
 Caregiver support groups are a great way to connect and share your experiences with people in similar circumstances.

-1. A Great Source of Additional Resources and Useful Information
+1. A Source of Additional Resources and Useful Information

 2. Emotional Support

-Being a caregiver can be a rewarding experience, but it can also be an incredibly overwhelming and stressful experience, especially if there are illnesses or physical and mental limitations involved.
-Talking your feelings through with peers, or just simply listening to the experiences of people in a similar situation can have a calming and healing effect.
-It can also be good for your physical health as well.
-A healthy outlet for your emotions is an important resource that can help you to develop healthy coping skills.
+Being a caregiver can be a very rewarding experience, but it can also be incredibly overwhelming and stressful, especially when there are illnesses or physical and mental limitations involved.
+It can be incredibly calming and healing, both mentally and physically, to confide in others who have had similar experiences as a caregiver.
+Having a healthy outlet for your emotions is an important resource that can help you develop healthy coping skills and avoid caregiver burnout.

-You've probably heard the phrase "you can’t fill from an empty cup."
-If you are feeling worn out and depleted, it will ultimately affect your ability to take care of someone else.
-Investing in your own mental and emotional health is an act of love towards yourself and the person you are assisting.
+“You can’t fill from an empty cup,” a phrase that is especially true for caregivers.
+If you are feeling depleted, it will lead to caregiver burnout and will affect your ability to care for someone else.
+Investing in your own mental and emotional health ensures your cup is full and is ultimately an act of love towards the person you are caring for.

-Dealing with illness and the aging process is usually an unpredictable situation, and the loss of control for both seniors and their caregivers can be difficult to manage.
-A support group can help you to make sense of and accept your situation without judging or putting too much pressure on yourself and things out of your control.
+Helping a person manage an illness and/or the aging process is usually an unpredictable situation and the loss of control for both the person and the caregiver can be difficult.
+A support group can help you make sense of and accept your situation without putting too much pressure on yourself and other elements out of your control.

 7. Gain Perspective